bsantosh909/Team-Hack-Resources/Resources/Graphics/README.md

 # /Resources/Graphics Sub-Directory.

-**This folder contains graphics / graphical resources used in our hack.**
+**This folder contains graphics and graphical resources used in our hack.**